 Don’t drink alcohol

 Alcohol can have a similar impact on the quality of your sleep as caffeine can.
-Having a couple of alcoholic drinks at night can negatively affect the quality of the sleep you have and your hormones.
+Having a couple of alcoholic drinks at night can negatively affect the quality of sleep you have and your hormones.
 Alcohol is known to increase or even cause issues such as sleep apnea, insomnia, and even snoring, which can all reduce your quality of sleep.
 Reducing or cutting out any alcohol you drink in the evening will lead to a better night’s sleep, meaning you will have more energy and feel more productive the following day.

 Create a comfortable environment

 One of the main things that can impact the quality of your sleep is the environment in which you go to sleep, which is typically your bedroom.
 Having a comfortable and cozy bedroom will help you to sleep better at night.
 If your bedroom is full of loud noises or bright lights, you will more than likely have a poor night’s sleep.
 The noise and light in your bedroom must be calming and relaxing for you to have a high-quality sleep every night.
 A great tip in creating a comfortable and relaxing environment is to use softer lighting, such as candles or a lamp, rather than your main bedroom light.
 This softer lighting will be less harsh on your eyes, meaning you will fall asleep easier.
 Another great way to fall asleep easier is to make sure there are no loud noises in your bedroom.
 Although if you need some noise in the background to help you drift off to sleep, you should try listening to some white noise, which can be very calming and will help you sleep better.
 Use a weighted blanket.
 A weighted blanket provides a calming sensation which helps you fall asleep and stay asleep.